anoochit/0ood_node/README.md

 # 0ood_node

-A 0ood aka "Zeus" single node edge computing.
+0ood aka "Zeus" a single node edge-computing.
+This project is ancestor of the [Zeal IoT](https://github.com/anoochit/zeal_iot).
+This is a revise version from "0ood" a SoC cluster for IoT.